cdyson37/rebind/README.md

 Building
 --------

 Rebind is header-only.
-Tests and examples can be built by running `./build.sh`.
+Tests and examples can be built by running `./build.sh`, which currently requires CMake.
+This may change to SCons or another build system at some point to eliminate this dependency (contributions welcome!)

 Reference
 ---------